tblume1992/ThymeBoost_old/README.md

 ols_constant: False enforces connectivity constraints at the splits.
 True will probably overfit but will react better to short term shocks.

 poly: The degree of the polynomial expansion.
 1 means no expansion.
-2 will overfit in most cases but can be used as a smoother.
+2 or 3 will overfit in most cases but can be used as a smoother.
+As you increase this, it will misinterpret seasonality as trend since you allow non-linear trends.

 n_steps: Number of steps forward to extrapolate the trend and seasonality.